Lezeper/financial-calculator-v2/README.md

 # Financial Calculator
 This project is implemented for my personal demand of financial forecast.
-It's import to give a hands-up before getting into the financial trouble.
+It's important to give a hands-up before getting into the financial trouble.
 I'm a big fan of financial management and investment, so I heavily rely on this calculator to predict and control my daily spending for achiving financial gold.
 ## Main Features
     * Mimic pending transaction process by given pending day.
     * Allow Credit Card use ARP 0 offer to pay the minimum payment only.